dijasila/GPAW/doc/documentation/manual.rst

 ----------------

-The ``basis`` keyword can be used to specify the basis set which should be used in LCAO mode, which also affects the LCAO initialization in FD mode.

-In FD mode, the initial guess for the density / wave functions is determined by solving the Kohn-Sham equations in the LCAO basis.
+The ``basis`` keyword can be used to specify the basis set which should be used in LCAO mode.
+This also affects the LCAO initialization in FD mode, where initial wave functions are constructed by solving the Kohn-Sham equations in the LCAO basis.

-The ``basis`` keyword can be either a string or a dictionary.
-If ``basis`` is a string, GPAW will look for a file named :file:`{symbol}.{basis}.basis` in the setup locations
-(see :ref:`installationguide_setup_files`), where
-:file:`{symbol}` is taken as the chemical symbol from the ``Atoms`` object.
+If ``basis`` is a string, :file:`basis='basisname'`, then GPAW will look for files named :file:`{symbol}.{basisname}.basis` in the setup locations (see :ref:`installationguide_setup_files`), where :file:`{symbol}` is taken as the chemical symbol from the ``Atoms`` object.
+If a non-default setup is used for an element, its name is included as :file:`{symbol}.{setupname}.{basisname}.basis`.

-The first found file is used.
+If ``basis`` is a dictionary, its keys specify atoms or species while its values are corresponding basis names which work as above.
-If ``basis`` is a dictionary, the basis set can be specified differently for each atomic species by using the atomic symbol as a key, or for individual atoms by using an ``int`` as a key.
+Distinct basis sets can be specified for each atomic species by using the atomic symbol as a key, or for individual atoms by using an ``int`` as a key.
 In the latter case the integer corresponds to the index of that atom in the ``Atoms`` object.
 As an example, ``basis={'H': 'sz', 'C': 'dz', 7: